Young ITA

 London, United Kingdom

-Young ITA Mentorship Chair - Thomas Innes is a Partner at Steptoe & Johnson in London.
+Programs Co-Chair - Thomas Innes is a Partner at Steptoe & Johnson UK LLP, based in London.
 He advises and conducts advocacy on a wide range of international and commercial disputes.
 In particular, he acts as counsel in investment treaty disputes and international commercial arbitrations.
-Thomas is ranked as a Rising Star for Public International Law by The Legal 500 UK (2021-2022) and was previously ranked as an Associate to Watch for International Arbitration in Chambers UK (2019-2022).
+Thomas is recommended in The Legal 500 UK (2023, Public International Law, Next Generation Partners) and in Chambers UK (2023, International Arbitration, Up and Coming).

 Enrique Jaramillo